kernja/rectangle-bin-packer-core/README.md

         * Services exclusively utilized by the `RectBinPacker.ConsoleApp`
 * desktopApp
     * `RectBinPacker.DesktopApp`
-        * Work TBD.
-Currently nothing.
-        * Project will closely resemble the user interface within the original [`Greedy Rectangle Bin Packer`](https://github.com/kernja/Greedy-Rectangle-Bin-Packer).
+        * Runs the algorithm with image-based models within a WinForms app, and displays the output to a picture box.
+    * `RectBinPacker.DesktopApp.Adapters`
+        * Model conversion adapters exclusively utilized by the `RectBinPacker.DesktopApp`
+    * `RectBinPacker.DesktopApp.Models`
+        * Models exclusively utilized by the `RectBinPacker.DesktopApp`
+    * `RectBinPacker.DesktopApp.Services`
+        * Services exclusively utilized by the `RectBinPacker.DesktopApp`
 * libraries
     * `RectBinPacker.Interfaces`
         * Defines interfaces for the bin packer solver service and child objects.
-    * `RectBinPacker.Models`
-         * Work TBD.
-Currently nothing.
     * `RectBinPacker.Models.Images`
         * Work TBD.
 Currently nothing.
         * Needs to be moved to the `desktopApp` folder and renamed to `RectBinPacker.DesktopApp.Models`.
 Will be exclusively utilized by the desktop app.